-Reasons why Secured Loans are Outright Banned in North Carolina and Some Alternatives:
+Reasons why Car Title Loans are Outright Banned in North Carolina and Some Alternatives:

 When you need cash in an emergency, you might want to seek a title loan.
-But before doing so, make sure you have complete knowledge of the consequences of taking a title loan.
-Title loans help you get a loan up to $10,000 quickly, but may lead to dangerous results later on.
+But before doing so, make sure you have complete knowledge of the consequences of using a pink slip as collateral for an auto title loan.
+Most qualified borrowers can get cash for a vehicle that’s paid off and owned outright, but taking out this type of loan can lead to financial problems.
 Due to various reasons explained below, some states have banned them, including North Carolina.
 Some alternatives will be listed below.

 Why are title loans outright banned in North Carolina?